Mather Tower: Architecture and structure

 This new kind of octagonal upper half of the tower defines the Neo-Gothic properties popular in the revival period of Architecture.

 The Neo-Gothic, otherwise referred to as the Gothic Revival, Style used in the design was part of the result of the search for a style of American architecture at the time.
 The style had heavy influence on American architecture after its birth in England during the mid-18th century.
 Neo-Gothic is a founding style seen in other late 19th century and early 20th century buildings in Chicago, and was a long-lasting style around America of the time in general.

 The Mather Tower was clad in a terra cotta, which was a façade gaining in popularity at the time.
 Terra cotta itself was widely used for pottery dating back to antiquity.
 The cladding is a strong, weather-resistant material.
 Given that terra cotta cladding is simply hardened clay, it is a natural product and avoids the use of chemicals.
 Fast-growing city of Chicago, like other cities in the early 20th century, was densely populated.
 Terra cotta is also known for its ability to absorb sound waves, giving it more desirable properties addressing the sound pollution in cities during building design.
-As more buildings grew taller, the move from heavy, masonry walls to light-weight structure was inevitable, and terra cotta cladding arose as a light-weight solution.
+As more buildings grew taller, the move from heavy, masonry walls to lightweight structure was inevitable, and terra cotta cladding arose as a lightweight solution.

 Contrary to what it may seem, the deterioration of the Mather Tower, prior to its restoration in the early 2000s, did not originate in the falling terra cotta cladding itself.
 Although the material is durable and long lasting, it was still a relatively new kind of cladding (especially for skyscrapers) and came with some unpredicted design properties.
 Thermocycling along with a combination of compressive forces were not necessarily accounted for in the early 20th century design phase.
 These are properties that are now known to cause deterioration in facades like terra cotta.
 In previous designs, the mass of the masonry in walls would absorb moisture, and therefore these new ideas on thermal cycling were not needed.
 With more structures evolving from masonry to steel, methods previously depended on were no longer sufficient.
 When considering the need for the restoration of the Mather Tower, it is likely, although not specifically stated, that the falling cladding was a result of cracking terra cotta due to high amounts of strain from the structure itself.